-Posted by Alison Arthur on 06 Jun 2019
+Posted by Tiffany Taylor and Alison Arthur on 29 Jul 2021

-Why make bill payers login on their mobile devices at all?
-An electronic bill presentment and payment solution (EBPP) can offer a Guest Pay option that eliminates the need for users to login with a user ID and password.
+Why make bill payers log in on their mobile devices at all?
+An electronic bill presentment and payment solution (EBPP) can offer a Guest Pay option that eliminates the need for users to log in with a user ID and password.
 Simply configure the system to request limited information (like an account number and ZIP code) to identify the bill payer and accept their payment.

 The Bottom Line: A holistic, mobile-based bill payments strategy includes components like optimized websites, Guest Pay, text-based payments, messaging apps, and biller apps.
 A modern EBPP solution can help billers deliver a seamless bill payment experience directly to the mobile devices that consumers use most.